changeworld/azure-docs.pl-pl/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. Na koniec **mediaElement AdaptiveSourceOpened** metody, Dodaj następujący kod do subskrybowania zdarzenia:
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=